Jamar-Manning/tfrrs-scraper/README.md

 # TFRRS Scraper

 A Python scraper that pulls NCAA Division I track and field performance lists from TFRRS going back to 2012.
-Outputs a clean CSV per season covering all individual events for both men and women.
+Outputs a CSV per season covering all individual events for both men and women.

 ## What it does

-Scrapes TFRRS performance lists and extracts athlete, team, event, result, and meet data into CSVs ready for analysis.
+Scrapes TFRRS performance lists and extracts athlete, team, event, result, and meet data into CSVs for analysis.
 Handles running events, field events, and combined events, and flags altitude and track-size converted marks.

 ## Setup